sahilrajput03/sahilrajput03/learn-deploy.md

 **FYI: I tracked the http requests via browser to change the `A record` and pruned them (works 100%) and [saved them in a repository - Freenom DDNS](https://github.com/sahilrajput03/freenom-ddns).**

-Amazing video (below screenshot vvv ) by no-ip's: https://youtu.be/EH8wJt81bqg
+Amazing video, below screenshot is from by no-ip's: https://youtu.be/EH8wJt81bqg

 ![image](https://user-images.githubusercontent.com/31458531/165350198-cc90362c-b29f-4263-ac13-72b4fb5df0fb.png)